-Dove has different implications in the Bible: At the time of creation, “the spirit of God hovered over the waters.”
-(Genesis 1:2).
-The Hebrew word for hovering has the sense of a mother bird brooding over her eggs.
+Dove has different implications in the Bible: At the time of creation, “the spirit of God hovered over the waters” (Gen 1:2).
+The Hebrew word for hovering conveyed the sense of a mother bird brooding over her eggs.
 At the time of Jesus’ baptism, the dove had moved upon the waters of Jordan and descended upon Jesus to start a spiritual renewal through Jesus.

-Dove was the symbol of a new creation in the story of Noah.
-At the end of the flood he sent out from the ark a raven and a dove.
-Raven, an unclean bird, ate dead bodies, and did not return.
-Dove, a clean bird, flew over the waters, and returned to Noah (Genesis 8: 7-12).
+The dove is the symbol of new creation in the story of Noah.
+At the end of the flood, he sent out from the ark, a raven and a dove.
+Raven, an unclean bird, ate dead bodies and did not return.
+Dove, a clean bird, flew over the waters and returned to Noah (Gen 8:7-12).

-Dove is a taming bird and a symbol of peace, purity, and love.
+The dove is a docile bird and a symbol of peace, purity, and love.
 It is symbolic of innocence.
 Jesus told his disciples: “Look, I am sending you out like sheep among wolves.
-You must be clever as snakes and gentle as doves.”
-(Matthew 10:16).
+You must be clever as snakes and gentle as doves” (Mt 10:16).

 Dove was a sacred bird in Palestine.
 It was acceptable for sacrifice in the Temple.
 Those who could not afford to offer animals for sin offering could offer doves instead (Lev 5:7-11).

-John came to know for sure that Jesus was the Messiah not based on the information he received from his parents when he was young, but based on God’s revelation and its fulfillment by the descent of the Holy Spirit upon Jesus.
+John came to know for sure that Jesus was the Messiah not based on the information he received from his parents when he was young but based on God’s revelation and its fulfilment by the descent of the Holy Spirit upon Jesus.

-John repeated stating that the Spirit of God took permanent abode on Jesus.
-Jesus affirmed the Holy Spirit in him as the fulfillment of Isaiah’s prophecy by saying, “The Spirit of the Lord is upon me.
+John repeatedly stated that the Spirit of God took permanent abode with Jesus.
+Jesus affirmed the same as the fulfilment of Isaiah’s prophecy by saying, “The Spirit of the Lord is upon me.
 He has anointed me to bring good news to the poor.
-He has sent me to proclaim liberty to captives and sight to the blind; to free the oppressed and to announce the Lord’s year of mercy.”
-(Luke 4:18-19).
+He has sent me to proclaim liberty to captives and sight to the blind; to free the oppressed and to announce the Lord’s year of mercy” (Lk 4:18- 19).
 So, the Spirit remained in Jesus and guided him.
 The same Spirit continues to guide the church after the descent of the Holy Spirit on the apostles on the Feast of Pentecost.

 Every Christian has the same gift of permanent abode of the Spirit by the merit of Christian baptism.
 “When you are brought before the synagogues, governors and rulers, do not worry about how you will defend yourself or what to say.
-For the Holy Spirit will teach you at that time all that you have to say.”
-(Luke 12:11-12).
+For the Holy Spirit will teach you at that time all that you have to say” (Lk 12:11-12).

 Baptism of John had two implications: It meant cleansing the body by taking a bath and renewal of life.
 Besides the remission from all our sins, the baptism of Jesus imparted the gifts of the Holy Spirit on us.